MultiSafepay/php-sdk/README.md

 require 'vendor/autoload.php';
 ```

-Next, instantiate the SDK with your API key and a flag to identify whether this is the production environment or testing environment.
+Next, instantiate the SDK with your [site API key](https://docs.multisafepay.com/docs/sites#site-id-api-key-and-security-code) and a flag to identify whether this is the live environment or testing environment.

 ```php
 $yourApiKey = 'your-api-key';